nickoneill/Pantry/README.md

 ## Also

-Storage works great with network data when paired with a JSON struct decoder such as [Unbox](https://github.com/JohnSundell/Unbox).
-Download JSON, decode it with Unbox, save it with Storage and have it available for as long as you need.
-The architecture of Storage is heavily influenced by Unbox, it's worth a look in any case.
+Pantry works great with network data when paired with a JSON struct decoder such as [Unbox](https://github.com/JohnSundell/Unbox).
+Download JSON, decode it with Unbox, save it with Pantry and have it available for as long as you need.
+The architecture of Pantry is heavily influenced by Unbox, it's worth a look in any case.

 ## License

-Storage uses the MIT license.
+Pantry uses the MIT license.
 Please file an issue if you have any questions or if you'd like to share how you're using this tool.

+## ack

+Pantry "can icon" by [CDH from the Noun Project](https://thenounproject.com/term/soup-can/49680/)